FAForever/wiki-pages/Modding/LUADOC.md

 INFO: beam = CreateCollisionBeam(spec)
 spec is a table with the following fields defined: spec.Weapon = <weapon to attach to>
-spec.OtherBone = <bone of weapon's unit to attach to>
+spec.OtherBone = <bone of weapons unit to attach to>
 spec.CollisionCheckInterval = <interval in ticks>
 spec.BeamBone = <which end of beam to attach>
 base